zakwarren/helpdesk/README.md

 It's then up to you to hire new technicians and manage the IT helpdesk tickets, while training your new hires, to achieve the best outcome possible.

+Check out the sequel: [Helpdesk Simulator 2: Turn It Off and On Again](https://github.com/zakwarren/helpdesk-off-and-on)

 ## Quick start